Distribution Steering for Discrete-Time Uncertain Ensemble Systems: Optimal Controller Design

 It should be noted that the control law is not a purely state feedback control law.
 Instead, each control input is the sum of a state feedback function and a random variable that is independent of the current system state.
 A similar idea has appeared in \cite{biswal2021decentralized}, where the evolution of the state distribution is regarded as a Markov process with the control input serving as the transition rate or probability.

-Next, we propose an algorithm for the distribution steering of a large, but finite, group of discrete agents.
-The state distribution at time step $k$ is then given by

-An algorithm for solving the discrete distribution steering problem is given in Algorithm~\ref{alg:2}.
-Since the control input $\tilde{u}(k)$ and the current system state $x(k)$ are independent, we may obtain each $\tilde{u}_{i}(k)$ by drawing i.i.d samples from the realized distribution $\hat{\nu}_{k}(\tilde{u})$.
-By doing this, $\tilde{u}(k)$ serves more as a transition probability of a Markov process.
+An algorithm for solving the discrete distribution steering is given in Algorithm~\ref{alg:2}.
+Since the random part of the control input $\tilde{u}(k)$ and the current system state $x(k)$ are independent, we may obtain each $\tilde{u}_{i}(k)$ by drawing i.i.d samples from the realized distribution $\tilde{\nu}^*_{k}(\tilde{u})$.
+By doing this, $\tilde{u}(k)$ serves as a transition probability of a Markov process.

-In conclusion, we have addressed the distribution steering problem for ensemble systems, considering the system parameter as a random variable independent of the system states.
-In the next section, we expand upon these findings by applying them to nonlinear ensemble systems.